 Little wonder then that visiting the Houses of Parliament is one of the first things that people think of when visiting London.

-Having taken a Houses of Parliament tour previously, I can honestly say that it is one of the most fascinating things I’ve done in London full stop.
-This coming from someone who spends a lot of time researching and writing about London and who’s as reticent to give out high praise as Scrooge was to give out money before his Christmas Carol transformation.
+Having taken a Houses of Parliament tour previously, we can honestly say that it is one of the most fascinating things we’ve done in London full stop.
+This coming from a team that spends a lot of time researching and writing about London, and who’s as reticent to give out high praise as Scrooge was to give out money before his Christmas Carol transformation.

 In other words – you should totally go.

-The difficult place is knowing where to start.
-That’s why I’ve written this guide to walk you through the options for visiting with and without a tour, the different kinds of Houses of Parliament tours available, where to get tickets and what to expect when you do.
+The difficult thing is knowing where to start.
+That’s why we’ve written this guide to walk you through the options for visiting with and without a tour, the different kinds of Houses of Parliament tours available, where to get tickets and what to expect when you do.

 Do I Have to Book a Tour to Visit the Houses of Parliament?

-Usually, no. But, we all know things are a little bit strange at the moment, so it’s best to book in advance or you risk being turned away.
+Usually, no. But it’s best to book in advance or you risk being turned away.

 There are several ways that you can usually visit the Houses of Parliament without booking a tour – the main ones are: